 Talks & Presentations

-• Artist Talk as part of Studio Visit with University of Rochester New York Metro Women, March, 2017
+• Artist Talk as part of “From the Inside Out: two perspectives on memories and emotions”, for studio visit with University of Rochester New York Metro Women, March, 2017.

 • Artist Talk as part of International Sculpture Day, April, 2016.